mikemckiernan/sphinx-play/review/pr-35/_sources/good-readme.md.txt

 - License

-Required: Write a one to three sentence paragraph that identifies what the project does and why the project is important.
+Required: Write a one to three sentence paragraph that identifies what the project does and how the project solves an academic or business problem.

 ## Contents (Optional)

-Consider adding a contents section if you have more than 5 level-two headings.
+If you have more than 5 level-two headings and are so inclined, consider adding a TOC.

 ## Installation (Required)

 Specify prerequisites.
-Indicate which method is simplest or preferred and consider saying why.
+Indicate which method is simplest or preferred&mdash;ideally say why the method is preferred.

 ### Installing _project_ Using Conda